Should Players Use the Gamble Feature in Online Slots

 Drawbacks of Using the Gamble Feature

 DrawbacksAs exciting as it is, the gamble feature is not entirely without downsides.
-The biggest drawback associated with this functionality has to do with the fact it can dramatically increase the slots’ variance.
+The biggest drawback associated with this functionality is that it can dramatically increase a slot’s variance.
 For rookie spinners unfamiliar with this term, variance reflects the level of risk inherent to different slot games.

-On the positive side of things, taking advantage of the gamble feature from time to time will slow down your speed of play.
-As a result, you will go through fewer spins at a disadvantage and the house edge will not wipe out your slot bankroll as quickly.
+On the positive side, using the gamble feature from time to time will slow down your speed of play.
+As a result, you will play fewer spins at a disadvantage, and the house edge will not wipe out your slot bankroll as quickly.

-Increased variance would lead to the opposite.
-With the gamble feature, you will earn money more swiftly but you will also lose it more quickly since you will gamble your profits successfully only half of the time at best.
+Increased variance will lead to the opposite effect.
+With the gamble feature, you may earn money more quickly, but you can also lose it just as fast because you will successfully gamble your profits only about half of the time, at best.

-No reasonable person will advocate using the gamble feature after every single winning spin.
-Our recommendation is to use it in moderation and preferably on smaller wins to protect your bankroll and extend the longevity of your gaming sessions.
-Last but not least, you should know when to call it quits.
-Do not be too greedy and collect your profits after several consecutive doubles or else you risk losing everything you have earned on the last spin.
+No reasonable person would advocate using the gamble feature after every single winning spin.
+We recommend using it in moderation, preferably on smaller wins, to protect your bankroll and extend your gaming sessions.
+Last but not least, know when to call it quits.
+Do not be too greedy; collect your profits after several consecutive doubles, or you risk losing everything you have earned on the last spin.